anhnguyendepocen/stat209-f18/_notes/class12-inference-mean.md

-## Objectives
+## Learning Objectives

-Today we turn our attention to modeling, the third and final aspect of data analysis.
-The first model we will look at is modeling the mean value of some random process.
-In these notes we will start to see how to implement this model directly in R and how to analyze how well it fits the data at hand.
+- Conduct a randomized experiment taking a sample from a larger population
+- Model the mean of a random process using a t-test and describe the assumptions of the model
+- Explain the meaning of a confidence interval

 ## A simple example